 Instead, modal sound synthesis can interactively generate contact sounds from the physical properties of objects.
 Collision forces excite modes in an object, which represent characteristic vibrations.
 These vibrations are then translated to sound.
 This approach allows a physically-based computation of sounds from an object’s geometry, material, and impact forces, and thus requires little manual design effort.

 However, modal sound synthesis requires the compute the mode by a modal analysis, which is computationally expensive, and thus usually performed in a pre-processing step.
 However, some objects – like shards from braking glass - can be generated at runtime, so that no pre-processing is possible.
 Instead, a modal analysis has to be computed at run-time.
-To still be fast enough, we use different levels-of-detail to quickly compute approximate modal data, which are replaced with higher-quality results later-on.
-By using geometric approximations that are tailored to the requirements of the modal analysis, we can compute a first result in less than 10ms.
+To still be fast enough, we use different levels of detail to quickly compute approximate modal data, which are replaced with higher-quality results later on.
+By using geometric approximations that are tailored to the requirements of the modal analysis, we can compute the first result in less than 10ms.

 Additionally, when sounding objects are in contact with one another, their vibrating surfaces lead to coupling effects – like damping a wine glass with fingers.
 Due to the high-frequency deformations, these coupling effects can currently not be simulated in real-time.
 To achieve this goal, we use heuristic damping as well as localized, approximate real-time simulation of the high-frequency surface collisions to simulate such effects.

 |Modal Sound Synthesis creates sounds from an object’s physical representation by combining modal vibrations.|